New COVID-19 Safety Protocol: Curbside Appointments and Medication Pick Ups

 Cats, rabbits, and rodents must be brought in carriers or cages.
 This is to reduce the danger of escape or injury.

 We appreciate your cooperation during this stressful time, and we will continue to serve the community the best we can in protecting your animal’s health and the health of our clients and staff.
-We will also be shortly launching telemedicine appointments to help reduce exposure.
-We will keep you posted when this is up and running.
+We also have telemedicine appointments available to help reduce exposure.

 If you are sick with coronavirus-like symptoms, or anyone in your house is sick, or you have tested positive for coronavirus, please notify us in advance.